xavibenjamin/brightpixels.blog/_posts/2018-10-02-pull-list-for-october-3-2018.markdown

 ---
 title: Pull List for October 3, 2018
+seo_title: 'Paper Girls #25 - Pull List for October 3, 2018'
 date: 2018-10-02 08:30:00 -05:00
-tags:
-- comics
+categories:
-- pull list
+- Comics
 custom_type: post
 excerpt: Another week is here, and that means there are new comic books to read, new stories to be enveloped in, and new artwork to be entranced by.
 Here's what I read